-- Identify a target average cycle time Tavg for the final PL netlist.
-We currently find Tavg by creating a PL netlist where all feedbacks are restricted to path length =1.
-This gives the minimum achievable cycle time for this PL netlist using our current mapping approach. - 2.
-Create a PL netlist using the area-oriented scoring function for feedback with no restriction on feedback path length.
+- 1) Identify a target average cycle time $T{\rm avg}$ for the final PL netlist.
+We currently find $T{\rm avg}$ by creating a PL netlist where all feedbacks are restricted to path length = 1.
+This gives the minimum achievable cycle time for this PL netlist using our current mapping approach. - 2) Create a PL netlist using the area-oriented scoring function for feedback with no restriction on feedback path length.
 This creates a PL netlist with the minimum number of feedbacks using our current search technique for feedback insertion.
-This netlist is used as the starting point for the optimization process.

-- 3. Run the MG simulator until a stable average cycle time is reached where the average cycle time is computed as a running average over the last four cycles.
-This usually takes less than 10 simulation cycles.
-During the simulation, track gates that are fired by feedback arrival, and not by non-feedback input arrival.
+This netlist is used as the starting point for the optimization process. - 3) Simulate node firings within the MG via the simulator until a stable average cycle time is reached where the average cycle time is computed as a running average over the last four cycles.
+This usually takes less than ten simulation cycles.
+During the simulation, track gates that are fired by feedback arrival, and not by nonfeedback input arrival.
 Time spent waiting for feedback is wasted time.
 We want gates to be triggered by data movement in the forward direction, as in the clocked system.
-If the target cycle time has been reached, then the mapping is finished. - 4.
-Traverse the list of gates Gl fired by feedback arrival, and identify the gates Glmax that have the largest delta time between the last non-feedback arrival and the feedback arrival that fires the gate.
+If the target cycle time has been reached, then the mapping is finished. - 4) Traverse the list of gates Gl fired by feedback arrival, and identify the gates Gl{max} that have the largest delta time between the last nonfeedback arrival and the feedback arrival that fires the gate.
 For each of these gates, identify the feedback input fi that triggered the firing of the gate.
-If the path length of the feedback is the largest so far, record as Pmax.
+If the path length of the feedback is the largest so far, record as P{max} .
 Place the feedback fi in a list Fl.
-After all gates Glmax have been processed, if Pmax = 1 then the mapping is finished as the length of the late arriving feedbacks cannot be further reduced. - 5.
-For each feedback $fi \in Fl$ , remove fi from the PL netlist and mark the signals covered by fi as unsafe. - 6.
-Insert feedback to cover all unsafe signals created in step 5 using the area-oriented scoring function, restricting feedback length to Pmax/2.
+After all gates Gl{max} have been processed, if $P{max} = 1$ then the mapping is finished as the length of the late arriving feedbacks cannot be further reduced. - For each feedback fi ∈ Fl, remove fi from the PL netlist and mark the signals covered by fi as unsafe. - 6) Insert feedback to cover all unsafe signals created in step 5 using the area-oriented scoring function, restricting feedback length to $P{\text{max}}/2$.
 Go to step 3.